vtex/toolbelt/README.md

 If no `.vtexignore` is found, your [.gitignore](http://git-scm.com/docs/gitignore) file is used instead.

-## How do I publish my App to the VTEX App Store?

-To publish your VTEX app to VTEX App Store, use the `vtex publish` command.
-The app will be published under the vendor name.

 ## I don't like the default toolbelt prompt customization.
 It's ugly or it messes with some of my other configurations, but I still want to be able to see the account and workspace I'm logged into.
 What do I do?

 You can do so by adding the `vtex_get_account` and `vtex_get_workspace` commands to your PS1 environment variable the way it pleases you.